lambo1986/crystal-ball/readme.md

 # Welcome to Crystal Ball!
-***This was a fun experiment meant to help myself learn the language Crystal, but it resulted in an amazing magical fortune-telling device!***
+***This was a fun experiment meant to help myself learn the language Crystal, but it resulted in an amazing and magical fortune-telling device!***
 # Prerequisites
 - Before you begin, ensure you have Crystal installed on your system.
-You can find installation instructions on the official Crystal website.
+You can find installation instructions on the official [Crystal website](https://crystal-lang.org/).
 # First: Clone the Repo
 - Fork and Clone this repo to your computer.
 # Then: Compile the Program